Tenerife Canary Islands Travel Guide

 Most hotels and accommodations provide free Wi-Fi.
 Many cafes and restaurants also have free Wi-Fi for customers.
 Spain's national postal service, Correos, is available.

 Spanish (Castilian) is the official language.
-English is widely spoken in tourist areas.
+English is common in tourist areas.
 German is also commonly understood due to a significant German population.

 A few basic Spanish phrases go a long way in local interactions and are appreciated by locals.

-Carry a Small notebook and pen to jot down useful phrases or information.
+Carry a Small notebook and pen to jot down handy phrases or information.
 This helps when your phone is unavailable or battery is low.

-Navigate local operating hours and airport services efficiently.
+Navigate local operating hours and the airport services efficiently.

 Shops typically open from 10:00 AM to 1:30 PM, then close for a siesta, reopening from 4:1:30 PM to 8:00 PM.
 Larger supermarkets may operate continuously.